osilander/203.311/Week11/Week11.md

 ### Apologies

-We have no single-cell data today as the datasets are all quite large and unwieldy in this session - 1,000s or cells and genes, so even a small matrix has millions of entries.
+We have no single-cell data today as the datasets are all quite large and unwieldy in this session - 1,000s of cells and genes, so even a small matrix has millions of entries.
 However, you should have some insight from last week's lab, enough to read and understand your papers.<br>

 <img src="graphics/finally.png" width="400" title="Well, on Sunday night"/><br>